-BeatTips is about “the code of the beat,” i.e. everything within and related to the beatmaking tradition and culture.
+BeatTips is about “the code of the beat” — everything within and related to the culture of beatmaking.
 This means we are deeply dedicated to the study of music, especially within the context of the beatmaking (hip hop production) and hip hop/rap music traditions.
-So in addition to spotlighting the art of beatmaking and, subsequently the art of sampling, and foundational music forms such as jazz, funk, and soul, we do long-form feature writing that covers various topics within this loop of culture, with equal emphasis placed on the past, present, and future of music.
-We also serve as a promotional outlet for people who make hip hop and related styles that celebrate beatmakers.
+So in addition to spotlighting the art of beatmaking, the art of sampling, and foundational music forms such as jazz, funk, and soul, we do long-form feature writing that covers various topics within this loop of culture, with emphasis placed on classic hip hop of the past, present, and future.

 Founder/Publisher/Editor-In-Chief Amir Said (Sa’id)

 Assistant Publisher/Managing Editor Amir Ali Said (Ali bin Sa’id)

 Senior Writer/Euro Beat Editor Mariella Gross

 The short story is that BeatTips.com began in 2004 as my personal website/blog.
 It was (and still is) a place for me to publish my thoughts online about beatmaking and hip hop/rap music, and all of my other music interests as well.
 As I expanded my book, The BeatTips Manual, BeatTips.com grew in scope and detail as well, becoming a more focused blog.
 In 2008, I re-launched BeatTips.com.
 Now three years later, I’ve further expanded The BeatTips Manual, writing my most comprehensive edition to date, and BeatTips.com has also evolved to a much broader online publication.

 The long story is that BeatTips.com grew from my desire to further expand upon what I had started with the publication of my book, the The BeatTips Manual.
 And thus the story begins there…